Affiliate comparison · Updated July 2026

 | Structure | Single-tier | Single-tier |

 Reflects each exchange's published affiliate/referral structure at the time of writing.
 Bands, eligibility and settlement depend on platform policy, account status, referred-trader volume, review and local regulations.
-"Up to 41% / 50%" are maximum references, not guarantees.
+Binance figures reflect its published referral/affiliate article; the OKX figure reflects its help-centre default rate.
+Neither is a guarantee.

 Where Binance wins